FAQs – Water Damage

 A. No, not all fire damages are alike.
 Each home and business contain different materials that burn and create their own cleaning and restoring challenges.
 Let’s go over the three main categories of fire damage and smoke damage cleaning sources.

 1. Natural substance smoke residue – Natural items that burn can be paper, wood, and other items containing those substances.
 The color of these residues are usually black and gray.
 These smoke residues can be cleaned using a vacuum and dry sponge.
 Reader be careful, because smoke particles can be the size of .004 microns.
 These particles are small enough to go anywhere in the dwelling, even inside wall cavities.It may not bother you if the smoke particles are in the wall cavities, but each particle causes a smoke odor.
 Not removing these particles can lead to unsolved odor issues.
-There are solutions to the smoke particle residue removal such as ozone and other processes which professionals like Above & Beyond Restoration have.
+There are solutions to the smoke particle residue removal such as ozone and other processes which professionals like Above & Beyond Restoration and/or Above & Beyond Construction have.

 2. Protein substance smoke residue – Chicken, beef and other proteins when burned make a greasy mess all over.
 Cleaning these residues takes training and understanding of protein burn cleaning.